Submissions are currently closed for short stories. Novels (around 60,000 words) will be considered.

 Profanity.
 If a word would get censored on network TV, I’m probably not going to print it.

 Explicit sex.
 Keep it R-rated.
 I’m not a pornographer!

 Young adult/children’s stories.
 Keep it R-rated.

 Modern prose and dialogue.
 You don’t have to go all out with archaisms like William Hope Hodgson did in The Night Land (although if you can pull it off, go for it) as long as you don’t ruin the mood of what’s supposed to be a tale of antiquity.
-See Ursula K. Le Guin’s essay “From Elfland to Poughkeepsie” regarding prose style and dialogue (ignore her criticisms of Leiber, though; she’s way off the mark).
+See Ursula K. Le Guin’s essay “From Elfland to Poughkeepsie” regarding prose style and dialogue (ignore her criticisms of Leiber and Zelazny, though; she’s way off the mark).

 Reprints.
 Unpublished material only, please.